davidd-55/HelloTello/README.md

     $ python HelloTello.py

 - Note: You may have to add a '3' after pip and python commands if you have multiple python versions installed on your system.
+App Tested on Ubunutu 18.04 and MacOS 10.14.